 NHS Trust SIEM

-Our customer, an NHS Trust, wanted to use Splunk Cloud to help minimise service outages as well as help to protect from potential cyber threats.
-The trust was busy due to the additional demands placed on it due to Covid-19.
-In addition, the IT and security teams needed to adapt to having a workforce working remotely more of the time, and the pressure this placed on the IT services and security monitoring.
-The Trust needed to implement Splunk with minimal disruption to their day to day activities and ensure that it was adopted and used widely within the business.
+An NHS Trust wanted to use Splunk Cloud to help minimise service outages as well as help to protect against potential cyber threats.
+The Trust was extremely busy due to the Covid-19 pandemic and the IT and security teams needed to adapt to a more remote workforce.
+This placed additional pressure IT services and security monitoring.

-As an experienced professional services partner, Apto Solutions have a proven methodology for deploying Splunk rapidly and with minimal business disruption.
-Via an initial workshop we were able to propose a solution, and security use cases, which met the specific requirements of the Trust.
-We were able to give the Trust a clear view of what the program of work would look like.
-Once this had been agreed, we rapidly architected, deployed and onboarded the relevant data into Splunk.
-We then worked with the customer to set up and demonstrate the use cases, and value, that they could get from the product.
+A proven methodology was used which deployed Splunk rapidly and with minimal business disruption.
+An initial workshop allowed us to propose a solution and security use cases which met the specific requirements of the Trust.
+The Trust were able to achieve a clear view of what the program of work would look like.
+We then rapidly architected, deployed and onboarded the relevant data into Splunk.
+The Trust also received a full demonstration of the use cases and value that they could get from the product.

-We were able to rapidly deploy Splunk in a scalable, robust way, giving the Trust a platform to build on.
-By understanding their security requirements and implementing the right use cases we left them a solution which added value from the outset.
+The Trust secured a rapidly deployed Splunk infrastructure which was scalable and robust, giving the Trust a platform to build on.
+By achieving a deployment which understood and met their security requirements and implementing the right use cases, the Trust were left with a solution which added value from the outset.

 If, like our NHS Trust customer, you want to deploy Splunk, download our Splunk Quickstart Guides.